chloedaphne/MVA_2025_SNLP/README.md

 ### 9 classes

 The course consists of 9 three-hours slots.
-This year, it will take place in person, on Thursdays from 2pm to 5pm at the Ecole Normale Supérieure, (ENS, 45 rue d'ULM, 5e), UPCité Necker (160 rue de Vaugirard, 15e), or UP Cité Cordelier (15 rue de l'École de médecine, 6e) depending on the date -- check the venues on the schedule below.
+This year, it will take place in person, on Thursdays from 2pm to 5pm at the Ecole Normale Supérieure, (ENS, 45 rue d'ULM, 5e), UPCité Necker (160 rue de Vaugirard, 15e), or UP Cité Cordeliers (15 rue de l'École de médecine, 6e) depending on the date -- check the venues on the schedule below.

 Each three-hour slot will have a lecture lasting approximately two hours, followed by a quiz and Q&As.